 In February 2018 her parents had an appointment with Prof. Jo Wilmshurst and her medical team from Red-Cross Children Hospital where they were Informed that she tested negative for one of the above diseases that are common to South Africa.
 After further testing it was confirmed that she has Congenital Myopathy – probably Central Core Disease.
 With this diagnosis there are also different categories.

 Prof. Jo Wimshurst and the panel`s feeling is that Lianka will need a further biopsy at a later stage to determine in which category she is grouped.
 As this disease is not common to South Africa, the biopsy will be done overseas.
 At this stage her diagnosis is mild and we hope and believe that she will just get better.
 For the first few years of her life it is very important that she does not get exposed to sick people or children, as her chance of getting very sick and being hospitalised is very big.

 Lianka is a beautiful little girl with the greatest smile that needs intensive speech therapy, physio, water floating, dietitian, pediatrician, and a loving mother that had to give up her work to look after her full time.

-The Angelic Creamy-Peach Bracelets for Lianka cost R30 each and consists of cream and peach wooden beads – with an Angel, I love Jesus or Cross charm.
+Angelic Creamy-Peach Bracelets for Lianka; consisting of cream and peach wooden beads – with an Angel, I love Jesus or Cross charm.
 There are 3 different bracelets and also a limited edition bracelet with a rose (while stocks last only!).
 To place an order, contact the agent in your area or shop online.
 Alternatively, please consider a donation towards the cause.
 Any and all donations welcome.